 This year we were joined by my friends Lee, James and Kat, all who were really excited to participate.

-James is an experienced runner and one of the most creative people I know so when I told him about Journey it was right up his ally and he brought along his always awesome girlfriend, Kat Carolan.
-There there is Lee.
-Lee in addition to one of my closest friends is one of the members of local sketch comedy group, Long Pork.
+James is an experienced runner and one of the most creative people I know so when I told him about Journey it was right up his alley and he brought along his always awesome girlfriend, Kat Carolan.
+Then there is Lee.
+Lee in addition to being one of my closest friends is he a member of local sketch comedy group, Long Pork.
 So naturally with his theatrical roots, Lee had to do something unique and ran the event in a suit.

 Huddling together with our maps we began to formulate plans of how we would get to our first checkpoint.
-We had six stops to make and we knew we wouldn’t all survive but we were going to do our darnedest to make it through.
-Before we knew it it was just passed 7pm, the race was on and everyone was dashing east through the Chicago Avenue traffic.
+We had six stops to make and we knew we wouldn’t all survive but we were going to do our best to make it through.
+Before we knew it it was 7pm, the race was on and everyone was dashing east through the Chicago Avenue traffic.

 We celebrated for a bit outside before going into the bar to enjoy some music, comedy and a pitcher of sweet sweet victory.
 We had completed the journey and although we were all very tired we were immensely proud of what we had accomplished.